go-training/docker-buildkit-demo/README.md

 [![Build Status](https://cloud.drone.io/api/badges/go-training/docker-buildkit-demo/status.svg)](https://cloud.drone.io/go-training/docker-buildkit-demo)

-Docker Build is one of the most used features of the Docker Engine
+Docker Build is one of the most used features of the Docker Engine.
+See the [reference](https://docs.docker.com/develop/develop-images/build_enhancements/)